Masala Murmurae Spiced Puffed Rice

-Murmurae or murmurae are very popular in India.
+Murmurae or Murmurae are very popular in India.
 They are considered a poor man's snack.
-Spiced up, they are sold in paper cones on the street.
+Spiced up, they are sold on the streets of India, wrapped in paper cones .
 We used to have them for snack quite often as kids.
-They can be eaten on their own, mixed with roasted Kala Chana or black chickpeas, "chana jore garam", added to spicy chickpeas/yellow peas/Ghugni or made into a lot of sweet or savoury snack.
-This is a simple recipe, but you can spice them up if you like.
-When mixed with roasted and spiced kala-chana, they are often sold wrapped in paper cones, a well known street food of India, Chana Jore Garam.
+This is a simple recipe, but you can spice it up if you like.

 200 gm. packet or 3-4 cups of Indian puffed rice (murmurae)

 1 tsp. mustard seed, optional

 1/4 to 1/2 tsp. chilli powder, adjust to taste or omit

 Heat oil in a large pan or wok.

 When the seeds crackle, turn heat down and add turmeric, chilli and salt.

 Stir for a couple of seconds and then add murmure/puffed rice.

 Stir them frequently, using a wide spatula.
 Gradually all grains of murmure/puffed rice will be coated in yellow of turmeric, as well as chilli and salt.
 They will feel quite warm to touch.